Towards Holographic Spintronics

-There are a number of attempts to define the spin current in the literature.
-The original idea of using the spin connection as a source to obtain a spin current is found in~\cite{Wen:1992ej,RevModPhys.65.733}, especially in the $2+1$ dimensional theory.
-In the paper \cite{Wen:1992ej} they treated the space and time separately and broke the Lorentz invariance explicitly.
+There is a number of attempts to define the spin current in the literature.
+The original idea of using the spin connection as a source to obtain a spin current is found in Refs.~\cite{Wen:1992ej,RevModPhys.65.733}, especially in $2+1$ dimensions.
+In Ref.~\cite{Wen:1992ej} the authors treated the space and time separately and broke the Lorentz invariance explicitly.
 Another attempt to define a spin current is performed by introducing an $\SU(2)$-valued gauge field, coupled to a spin degrees of freedom, in addition to a $\U(1)$ electromagnetic field~\cite{Mineev:JLTP1989,PhysRevLett.62.482,Frohlich:1992CMP}.
 This $\SU(2)$ symmetry can be seen as a remnant of the local Lorentz symmetry, which is decomposed as $\SO(1,3)\cong\SU(2)\times\SU(2)$ in $3+1$ dimensions.
 However, since these $\SU(2)$ are not decoupled except for the massless case, it is difficult to define the spin current as a conserved current only with the $\SU(2)$ gauge field.
 Actually, this $\SU(2)$ symmetry is broken in the presence of the spin-orbit interaction.

 \,\,\, \centerline{\bf Holography} Given the spin current definition in terms of spin connection, in order to study the spin current by the gauge/gravity duality scheme, we will evaluate the fluctuation mode of the spin connection.
 Note that holography induces one extra coordinate, {\it i.e.}, a radial direction.
 So in the gravity side, the local Lorentz index runs as $\hat a = \hat t, \hat x, \hat y, \hat z$ and $\hat r$.
 Similarly the vector index runs $\mu =t, x, y, z, r$.